 If you're concerned about anorexia nervosa, you're not alone.
-Around 1 in 100 young people aged between 10 and 20 suffer from anorexia each year.
+Around one in 100 young people aged 10-20 suffer from anorexia each year.
 It can be very difficult to accept that you have a problem, but when you do, there are lots of people who can help.

 What is anorexia nervosa?